cosmic-lang/cosmic/docs/basics.md

 ```

 ## Bindings
-Bindings in `Cro` follow the form of:
+Bindings in `Ruka` follow the form of:
 <pre>
   kind ident [: type] [= expression];
 </pre>